syamsudinhilmi/storify-an-storyapp/README.md

 # StoryApp

-This is an project of a Story app like Instagram using Kotling and API integrated by Dicoding Indonesia.
+This is an project of a Story app like Instagram using Kotlin and API integrated by Dicoding Indonesia.